scikit-hep/uproot3/README.rst

     jagged[jagged.counts > 0, 0]
     # <JaggedArray [[] [10.0] [20.0 -21.0 -22.0] [200.0]] at 0x7f3644229c88>

-Doubly nested ``JaggedArrays`` are a native type in awkward-array: they can be any number of levels deep.
+Doubly nested ``JaggedArrays`` are a native type in Awkward Array: they can be any number of levels deep.

 .. code-block:: python3